Fine Art Appraisal with Art of Estates

 The term “Art” is used by the IRS and includes paintings, sculpture, watercolors, prints, drawings, ceramics, antique furniture, decorative arts, textiles, carpets, silver, rare manuscripts, historical memorabilia, and other similar objects.
 Art of Estates appraises fine art, decorative arts, precious metals and historical papers encapsulating the above “Art” category that the IRS broadly uses for their terminology.

 Our industry however often defines fine art as paintings in a variety of media, prints (lithography to photography), bronzes, mixed media and the new media forms we are beginning to see take shape in the contemporary 21st Century market.
 In the case of important works within a collection, additional authentication may be needed in order to provide an accurate and dependable value if the appropriate provenance does not already exist.
-Art of Estates has experience and credentialed training in performing this level of assistance for our clients.
+Art of Estates has experience and credentialed training in performing this level of appraisal assistance for our clients.

 A visual art form that uses a variety of drawing instruments to mark paper, cardboard, plastic, leather, canvas, or a board with Instruments like graphite pencils, pen and ink, inked brushes, wax color pencils, crayons, charcoal, chalk, pastels, various kinds of erasers, markers, styluses, a variety of metal, and now electronic drawing.
 These instruments release small amounts of material onto a surface creating a visible mark.